ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 The ``CODE_OF_CONDUCT.md`` file
 -------------------------------

-This file is used to specify how users, developers and maintainers should behave while working in the project.
-PyAnsys projects usually adopt the ``Contributor Covenant Code of Conduct``, which is very popular across open-source projects.
+This file is used to specify how users, developers, and maintainers should behave while working in the project.
+PyAnsys projects usually adopt the ``Contributor Covenant Code of Conduct``, which is very popular across open source projects.

 .. literalinclude:: code/code_of_conduct_file.md
    :language: markdown